 Pringle Park in Salem, OR, is a 4.4-acre park located in the city’s Gaiety Hill historic district.

 Situated between two streams, Pringle Park’s open lawn and mature oak grove provide a quiet refuge and an excellent spot for a picnic lunch.
-Downtown Salem, Bush’s Pasture Park, and Salem Hospital are minutes away by foot.
+Downtown Salem, the Oregon Capitol Building, Bush’s Pasture Park, Deepwood Museum and Gardens, and Salem Hospital are minutes away by foot.

-Pringle Park is open 365 days a year from 5 AM to Midnight.
+Pringle Park is open 365 days a year from Sunrise to Sunset.
 Dogs on a leash are welcome.

-Pringle Community Hall offers an activity room that can seat up to 150 people and a meeting room that can seat up to 78.
+Pringle Community Hall, located within the park, is a popular venue for small events.
+The Hall offers an activity room that can seat up to 150 people and a meeting room that can seat up to 78.
 Both rooms have access to a kitchen.
 To learn more about reserving either of these rooms, visit the City’s Pringle Community Hall webpage.

-Pringle Park is served directly by Cherriots bus routes 6, 7, and 22, and is one block east of route 21.
+Pringle Park is served directly by Cherriots bus route 7, and is one block west of route west of route 8 and one block east of route 21.
 Cherriots participates in TransitApp, a free smartphone application that provides route and planning information for Salem and over 100 additional cities.

 - Open lawn for Frisbee or similar activities

 - Bike rack